 Figure 2-1 describes the Smartcard product life-cycle.
+[PLC] contains the addresses of the relevant organizations.

 Figure 2-1 Smartcard Product Life Cycle

 - These different phases may be performed at different sites; procedures on the delivery process of the TOE shall exist and be applied for every delivery within a phase or between phases.
 This includes any kind of delivery performed from phase 1 to phase 7, including: - Intermediate delivery of the TOE or the TOE under construction within a phase - Delivery of the TOE or the TOE under construction from one phase to the next - These procedures shall be compliant with the assumptions [A_DLV] developed in Section 3.2.2. - Although the return of faulty TOEs is applicable to Phases 4-7 therefore outwith the scope of the evaluation, the fact that Package mode is controlled by hardware means that Package mode is within the scope of the evaluation.